 Myopia is typically diagnosed in childhood and is commonly an inherited condition.
 It is known to progress during adolescence when the body undergoes rapid growth.

-Hyperopia is inherited and is a condition which is typically present in children.
+Hyperopia is inherited and a condition that is typically present in children.
 The condition may be less pronounced in adulthood.

 Presbyopia typically occurs in adults over the age of 40, when the ability of the eye lens to flex diminishes.
-This causes the eye to lose its focusing ability and become harder to read.
+This causes the eye to lose its focusing ability and it, therefore, becomes harder to read.
 Presbyopia can be combined with other forms of refractive errors such as hyperopia, myopia and astigmatism.

 Astigmatism refers to the asymmetric curvature on the eye's front surface, which can happen over time, or as the result of an injury.
 Another cause is keratoconus, a rare condition in which the cornea becomes cone-shaped and thinner.
 It typically occurs in adulthood and can precede natural cataracts development.
 The symptoms of astigmatism have been compared to looking into a 'bendy mirror'.